 - Support diabetes-related professional development among healthcare providers working in diabetes (i.e. New Hires Program & Endocrinology Sessions)

 The Toronto Central Referral Service (TCRS) can easily connect individuals living with or at risk of diabetes to a number of diabetes programs across the Toronto Central Region and in some cases across Ontario.
 The TCRS is able to connect individuals to the following types of diabetes-related supports:

 - programs supporting type 2 diabetes management and prevention (led healthcare providers)

-- 17 community-based programs are located in this region including the Diabetes Education Community Network of East Toronto (DECNET), located at South Riverdale Community Health Centre.
+- 17 community-based programs are located in this region including Diabetes Education Community Network of East Toronto (DECNET), located at South Riverdale Community Health Centre.

 - yearly diabetes eye screening for people with type 2 diabetes at a number of locations across the city, including South Riverdale Community Health Centre

 - Choose Health Self-Management Program – within the Toronto region